 Casa Connor was donated to Pasitos de Luz to help the children reach their highest potential.
-Since 2000, Pasitos de Luz has served children with Cerebral Palsy, Downs Syndrome, Autism, psychological trauma, severe learning problems and intellectual impairment issues and many more disabling conditions, all at no cost to the families.
-The services are provided to approximately 130 families, with a waiting list of as many and more, who require specialized therapy and treatment.
+Since 2000, Pasitos de Luz has served children with Cerebral Palsy, Down Syndrome, Autism Spectrum Conditions, psychological trauma, severe learning problems and intellectual impairment issues and many more disabling conditions, all at no cost to their families.
+Pasitos’s services are provided to approximately 130 families, with a waiting list of as many and more, whose children all require specialized therapy and treatment.
 From the early years through 2016, Pasitos was housed in a very small family-owned home that had been adapted to the needs of the children.
 But Yolanda always had a dream and in 2011 this dream became a reality!

-Their passion was driven by the Vanderveen’s son, and Peter & Teena’s grandson, Connor who passed away in 2011 from Hunter Syndrome at the age of 15.
+Their passion was driven by the Vanderveen’s son, and Peter & Teena’s grandson, Connor, who passed away in 2011 from Hunter Syndrome at the age of 15.
 Grateful for the compassion and care that Connor received throughout his short life span, they wanted to give back by helping the special needs community of Pasitos de Luz in the Bay of Banderas.
+The families had become close friends and supporters of Pasitos de Luz during their frequent vacations to Puerto Vallarta.
 Their vision was to build a castle so the children could feel magic in their lives every day.

 What started as two dreams, and a vision of both Yolanda and the Vanderveen/Oudman families, has intersected and has become a reality for many special needs children in the Bay of Banderas.
-On October 20, 2016, Casa Connor held a celebration of dreams come true.
+On October 20, 2016, Casa Connor was officially opened during a celebration of dreams come true.

-Casa Connor is located in Nayarit, on donated land, close to San Vicente, which is just north of Puerto Vallarta.
-Thanks to the generosity of a Mexican family who donated land and many, many generous donors and volunteers, after 5 years of construction a new 20,000 square foot (1,800 square meters) facility, Casa Connor, was completed in late 2016.
+Casa Connor is located in the state of Nayarit, on donated land, close to San Vicente, which is just north of Puerto Vallarta.
+Thanks to the generosity of a Mexican family who donated land and many, many generous donors and volunteers, after 5 years of construction a new 20,000 square foot (1,800 square meter) facility, Casa Connor, was completed in late 2016.
 The Caring Abroad Society of Alberta (the ‘Casa’ of Casa Connor) has held numerous fundraisers and sought donations from numerous families and organizations to create the facility.
-The Oudman and Vanderveen families and the many, many donors and volunteers who participated in its development donated Casa Connor in October 2016 to Pasitos de Luz.
+The Oudman and Vanderveen families and the many, many donors and volunteers who participated in its development, donated Casa Connor to Pasitos de Luz in October 2016.